 “What’s wrong?”
 Jessie’s voice distracted him for a moment and Jerret almost lost his grip.

-He steadied himself and managed to pull Calvin inside, throwing into the cell room.
+He steadied himself and managed to pull Calvin inside, throwing him into the cell room.
 He braced himself in the doorway, expecting the man to make a break for it, but he just lay on the floor where he’d fallen, not moving.
 For a terrifying moment Jerret thought he was hurt, but Calvin curled up in a muddy ball again on the floor and lay there silently.

 “Mr. Jerret?”
 Jessie came out into the hallway a bit and Jerret leaned out of the doorway to look at her.